FedorIvanov37/SVFE-IPC-Monitoring/README.md

 In case when you see the problem with stuck messages check the following:

 * Transactions approval rate.
 First we need to determine is the problem still active or not.
+* Often specifically high load of system resources is a reason for the IPC problems.
+Try to understand which part of system work slower then usual.
 * System resource availability - RAM, CPU, etc
 * Database availability and response time, running jobs, deadlocks
 * Network connections and response time
 * Few last system changes which would increase system response time

 ## About